 In the instructions we did only minimal configuration.
 But the file .env allows to set more variables.
 Here is a short list of the most important environment variables.
 Note that more environment variables are supported by the base images.

 MariaDB settings

-OTOBO_DB_ROOT_PASSWORD The root password for MySQL.
-Must be set for running otobo db.
+OTOBO_DB_ROOT_PASSWORD The root password for MariaDB.
+This setting is required for running the service db.

 Elasticsearch settings